andylin03/Social_Network/README.md

 ```
 ## Usage:

-This database gives API endpoints for databse interaction with a soecial networking site.
+This database gives API endpoints for databse interaction with a social networking site.

 ## User Story: